• Skip to primary navigation

 To Make Your Bread Stale

-• Preheat oven to 300º F. Put bread slices on a baking sheet and place in oven to toast for about 20-30 minutes until lightly browned and hardened.
-Remove from oven, cool, and cut into small cubes.
+• Preheat the oven to 300º F. Add bread slices to a baking sheet in a single layer, then place the baking sheet in the oven.
+Toast the bread for about 20-30 minutes until lightly browned and hardened.
+Remove the bread from the oven, cool, and cut into small cubes with a serrated or sharp knife.
 Set aside.

 To Make the Stuffing

-• In a large saucepan over medium high heat, heat oil, then add mushrooms, onions and celery and saute for 6-8 minutes until vegetables are softened.
-Remove from heat.
+• Heat vegetable oil in a large pan over medium-high heat, then add mushrooms, onions, and celery and saute for 6-8 minutes until vegetables are softened.
+Add the fresh sage, rosemary, and salt.
+Remove from the heat.

-• In a large bowl, gently fold together vegetable mixture, bread cubes, sage, rosemary and salt, then add chicken broth to mixture slowly, careful not to soak any one part of the stuffing.
-Continue folding mixture and adding chicken broth until everything is well combined.
+• In a large bowl, gently fold the vegetable mixture and bread cubes, then slowly add the chicken broth to the mixture, careful not to soak any one part of the stuffing.
+Continue gently folding the mixture and adding chicken broth until everything is well combined.
+Be gentle when mixing; you don't want the bread cubes to become mushy.

-• Add mixture to casserole dish, cover pan with foil, and place it in the oven to bake for 35 minutes.
+• Add the mixture to the casserole dish, press it down into an even layer, cover with foil, and place it in the oven to bake for 35 minutes.

-• Remove foil and continue to bake for 10-15 minutes or until mixture is slightly browned and crispy on top.
+• Remove the foil and continue to bake for 10-15 minutes or until the bread cubes are slightly browned and crispy on top.

 Notes